0x78654C/xTerminal/README.md

 </p>

 # xTerminal
 A linux like terminal for windows in C# with some extras ;).

-This is a simple terminal in C#  based on https://github.com/willharrison/ProgrammingWithWill

 For SpeedTest I use this library https://github.com/JoyMoe/SpeedTest.Net